andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 Make sure you’re prepared for that, meaning you've tested this in a pre-production environment where it's safe to make mistakes, experiment, and roll back.

-Before we're ready to cut over for real, we want the indexes added back support the read queries.
+Before we're ready to cut over, we want the indexes to be added back.

 ### Adding indexes back
 We intentionally left out indexes initially, so that row copying went as fast as possible.